ryushinn/graphics-courses/UCSB.CS291A/README.md

 ![KullaConty](hw4/images/KullaConty.png)

-The roughness increases from left to right.
+The roughness decreases from left to right.
 The first row is a bit brighter than the second row which does not have compensation.

 There is also a White Furnace Test for fun :)